‘One Piece’ 855: Manga Chapter Online Spoilers – Brook’s Rescue And Poneglyphs

-Chapter 855 of immensely popular Japanese manga One Piece finally shows the many expectations fans of the series had for quite some time.
+Chapter 855 of the immensely popular Japanese manga One Piece finally meets the many expectations that fans of the series have had for quite some time.
 The chapter also reveals the amazing rescue attempt of Pedro and his skills as a thief.

 [Warning: One Piece manga Chapter 855 spoilers/recap ahead]

 At the end of previous chapter of One Piece manga, Sanji was seen racing to the exit of the Whole Cake Chateau.
 It was quite apparent he was headed to the meadows where he expected to meet Luffy.
 The latter had promised that he would stay hungry until Sanji fed him.
-On his way out, Sanji had lashed out at Bobbin “The Fixer” with bounty of 105.5 Million.
+On his way out, Sanji had lashed out at Bobbin “The Fixer” with a bounty of 105.5 Million.
 Fans of One Piece were concerned if Sanji would be caught by Bobbin or rescued by Carrot and Chopper.
 But interestingly neither of that happened.

 Watch Manga One Piece Chapter 855 from here:https://t.co/hjDU8BeOC0 pic.twitter.com/mmAXnn9IdB